 Parents interested in enrolling their child(ren) should call Management and arrange a tour.
 There is a \$150 non-refundable Wait List / Registration Fee (first-year) to secure a child's position in the Wait List.
-Payment may be made by cash, check, or credit.
+Payment may be made by cash, check, or Venmo.
 Checks for the application fee should be made payable to The Summit Academy.
-If paying by credit card, we accept Venmo.
 Monthly tuition deposit upon enrollment is also required.